php-dev-br/laravel-doc-pt-br/collections.md

 <a name="extending-collections"></a>
 ### Extending Collections

 Collections are "macroable", which allows you to add additional methods to the `Collection` class at run time.
-The `Illuminate\Support\Collection` class' `macro` method accepts a closure that will be executed when your macro is called.
-The macro closure may access the collection's other methods via `$this`, just as if it were a real method of the collection class.
 For example, the following code adds a `toUpper` method to the `Collection` class:

     use Illuminate\Support\Collection;
     use Illuminate\Support\Str;